takahiro-ojiro-mt/next.js-off_jt/.gemini/styleguide.md

-日本語で返答してください。
-Please reply in Japanese.
+Posts a code review in Japanese language.